-Additional sets of qualitative data will be collected for the next version of the Plan through questionnaires and interviews reflecting employees' responses on their sense of belonging and safety in the workplace.
+The Plan constitutes a living document that the GEB will be committed to update regularly.
+A regular assessment of the status regarding gender balance should be performed, in order to evaluate the progress and mitigation measures to be taken.
 From the analysis of the quantitative and qualitative research results a set of evidence-based policy proposals will be constructed, ensuring gender equality and balanced representation.